-Tsunami modeling was performed by the Tsunami Research Group at Texas A&M University at Galveston, funded by the National Tsunami Hazard Mitigation Program.
-The tsunami modeling process utilized the 3D model TSUNAMI3D (Horrillo et al., 2013) to model landslide-generated tsunamis, coupled with the 2D model NEOWAVE (Yamazaki et al., 2008) which calculates wave propagation and detailed runup for inundation mapping.
-T tsunami generation phase (TSUNAMI3D) used a 15 arc-second (~450m) resolution grid with bathymetry obtained from the National Oceanic and Atmospheric Administration (NOAA) National Geophysical data Center (NGDC) Coastal Relief Model (CRM) with 3 arc-second (~90m) resolution.
-The propagation/inundation modeling phase (NEOWAVE) consisted of a series of nested grids from 15 arc-second (~450m) to 1/3 arc-second (~10m) resolution Bathymetric/topographic data used in the 15 arc-second (~450m) resolution grids were obtained from NOAA NGDC CRM.
-Near-shore grids with a 3 arc-second (~90m) or higher resolution were obtained from the NOAA NGDC Tsunami Inundation Digital Elevation Models (DEMs) with 1/3 arc-second (~10m) resolution and were adjusted to Mean High Water sea level conditions, representing a conservative sea level for the intended use of tsunami modeling and mapping.
+Tsunami modeling was performed by the Tsunami Research Group at Texas A&M University at Galveston, funded by NOAA.
+The tsunami modeling process utilized the 3D model TSUNAMI3D (Horrillo et al., 2013) to model landslide-generated tsunamis, coupled with the 2D model NEOWAVE (Yanazaki et al., 2008) which calculates wave propagation and detailed runup for inundation mapping, T tsunami generation phase (TSUNAMI3D) used a 15 arc-second (~450m) resolution grid with bathymetry obtained from the National Oceanic and Atmospheric Administration (NOAA) National Geophysical data Center (NGDC) Coastal Relief Model (CRM) with 3 arc-second (~90m) resolution.
+The propagation/inundation modeling phase (NEOWAVE) consisted of a series of nested grids from 15 arc-second (~450m) to 1/3 arc-second (~450m) resolution Bathymetric/topographic data used in the 15 arc-second (~450m) resolution grids were obtained from NOAA to 1/3 arc-second (~ 450m) resolution.
+Bathyriethe/topographic data used in the 15 arc-second (~ 450m) resolution grids were obtained from NOAA NGDC CRM.
+Near-shore grids with a 3 arc-second (~90m) or higher resolution were obtained from the NOAA NGDC Tsunami Inundation Digital Elevation Models (DEMs) with 1/3 arc-second (~ 10m) resolution and were adjusted to "Mean High Water" sea level conditions, representing a conservative sea level for the intended use of tsunami modeling and mapping.

-Local submarine landslides are considered to be the primary potential Local submarine landslides are considered to be the primary potential source of tsunami generation in the Gulf of Mexico (ten Brink et al., 2009).
+Local submarine landslides are considered to be the primary potential source Local submarine landsides are considered to be the primary potential source of tsunami generation in the Gulf of Mexico (ten Brink et al., 2009).
 A suite of seven tsunami source events was used for tsunami modeling, including three identified ancient events (ten Brink et al., 2009) and four synthetic probabilistic submarine landslides (PSL-A, PSL-B1, PSL-B2, PSL-C) which represent the maximum credible events that could occur in specific regions in the Gulf of Mexico according to the local bathymetry, seafloor slope, and sediment information (Pampell-Manis et al., J. Geophys.
 Res.
-Oceans, under review).
+Oceans, under existent).
+The location of these sources is indicated in the adiagent table. review).
 The location of these sources is indicated in the adjacent table.